 Many of us, however, are not so lucky.

-Here's the good news, though: Aging and storing your cheese does not have to be complicated, expensive or time consuming.
+Aging and storing your cheese does not have to be complicated, expensive or time-consuming, however.
 With a little knowledge and some basic equipment, you can create your own tiny cheese cave, right in your kitchen.

-The first (and best) option for storing cheese is a wine fridge.
-You can find these on Craigslist, second hand, for less than $100 and they are just about perfect for aging cheese.
+The first (and best) option for storing cheese is a wine refrigerator.
+You can often find these second-hand for less than $100 and they are just about perfect for aging cheese.
 Try to find one with a temperature control feature.

-Once you have your wine fridge, the next thing you'll need is a thermometer.
+Once you have your wine refrigerator, the next thing you'll need is a thermometer.
 A cheese or meat thermometer will not work in this scenario; you need one that measures ambient temperature.
-A basic room or porch thermometer will work just fine, and some wine fridges come with one.
+A basic room or porch thermometer will work just fine, and some wine refrigerators come with one.

 Keep the shelves of your wine fridge clean; wipe with white vinegar occasionally and try to keep various types of cheeses together, to avoid as much cross contamination as possible.
 Also, remember to check on your aging cheeses every other day or so.
 Rub them with olive or coconut oil if they start to feel too dry, and rub off any unwanted mold with a clean rag dipped in white vinegar.

-If you don't have access to a wine fridge, or if buying one is outside of your budget, there is another option: the crisper drawer of your refrigerator.
-It is small, and you will only be able to age 1-3 cheeses at a time.
+If you don't have access to a wine refrigerator, or if buying one is outside your budget, there is another option: the crisper drawer of your refrigerator.
+It is small, and you will only be able to age 1 to 3 cheeses at a time.
 It also can be tough to control the temperature and humidity.
 But it will work if you are careful.